E-mail the class

 Office hours: Make an appointment; I'm flexible.

 This course is about how people in different places and at different times have interacted with the natural environment.
-We begin with "revolutions:" tracing the history of transformations in human subsistence and production, from the time that we were all foragers to the present when most of us get everything at the store and have little direct involvement with the resources we use, while we deplete those resources at a faster rate than ever.
-We then move on "science," to the different ways people understand nature and its parts.
-Then to "politics," the interaction between human institutions and practices relating to environment and resources.
-And we end up with "justice," the inequalities our social and political systems and the way they affect our interactions with nature, along with the ways we might address these inequalities.
+We begin with "intensification:" tracing the history of transformations in human subsistence and production, from the time that we were all foragers to the present when most of us get everything at the store and have little direct involvement with the resources we use, while we deplete those resources at a faster rate than ever.
+We then move on to "science," to the different ways people understand nature and its parts.
+Then to "politics and justice" the interaction between human institutions and practices relating to environment and resources, with particular emphasis on inequalities produced by those relationships, along with the ways we might address these inequalities.

 You are required to complete three kinds of assignments for this class, with an option of substituting for one of the exams:

 Three take-home essay examinations.
-Each will consist of three questions, which you must answer in 400 words or less.
-They will cover materials from readings, lectures, and sections.
+Each exam will consist of two broad essay questions.
+You must answer each question in 600 words or less.
+They will cover materials from readings, films, lectures, and sections.
 Your grade in the class will be determined by your scores on these exams.

-Projects that you are required to complete for each Friday's section.
-You must complete at least 8 of these projects to pass the class; they will be scored pass/fail.
+Projects that you are required to complete for each Wednesday's section.
+You must complete at least 8 of these projects successfully to pass the class; they will be scored pass/fail.

-To pass the class, you must turn in answers to all three questions on all three take-home exams (or you may substitute the service learning report for the second or third exam), as well as completing at least 8 of the 10 Friday section assignments and 80% of the in-class writing assignments.
-Grades are based on an average of your grades on the exams and on the service learning project if you choose to do it.
+To pass the class, you must turn in answers to both questions on all three take-home exams, as well as completing at least 8 of the 10 Wednesday section assignments and all but two of the in-class writing assignments.
+Grades are based on an average of your grades on the exams.
 There is no other optional or "extra credit" (i.e. remedial) work available.
 Detailed rules about missing assignments and other matters of academic conduct can be found on the grading page.

 Books and Other Readings